cscart/docs/en/cscart_addons/addons/geolocation_by_maxmind/index.rst

 Overview
 --------

-    The **IP Geolocation by MaxMind** add-on is a professional solution that adds the ability to determine the user's location by IP address using the `MaxMind <https://www.maxmind.com>`_ databases.
+    The **IP Geolocation** add-on is a professional solution that adds the ability to determine the user's location by IP address using the `MaxMind <https://www.maxmind.com>`_ databases.

     MaxMind offers free and paid databases with the most up-to-date and accurate data available.